-However occupancy rates for tourist and visitor accommodation is more sporadic than residential accommodation.
-Therefore the contribution rate will be 50% for all infrastructure categories.
+However, occupancy rates for tourist and visitor accommodation and caravan parks providing short term accommodation are more sporadic than long term residential accommodation.
+Therefore, the contribution rate will be discounted by 25% 50% for all infrastructure categories.

 2.6.4 Housing for Seniors or People with a Disability